MicroscopeMaestro/spectramap/docs/examples.md

 ```

 ## 4. Microplastics Tissue
-Demonstrates loading hyperspectral data of microplastics in tissue and applying density-based clustering (DBSCAN).
+Demonstrates loading hyperspectral data of microplastics in tissue and applying hierarchical density-based clustering (HDBSCAN).

 ```python
 from spectramap import spmap as sp